 There’s live appearances from The Joker, Harley Quinn and Suicide Squad characters, exclusive burlesque performance (ooo er missus!), blood red cocktails, and candy floss, popcorn and toffee apples for everyone.
 And best of all – fancy dress is encouraged!

 Now, I’ve never been a big dresser-upper, but I can totally see how Cosplay is such a massive (not to mention expensive!) pastime for so many people across the world, and after years of snootily declaring “Pah!
-Fancy dress is only ever OK for children and students” I’ve begun to realise that in fact it’s not just a bit of a laugh – it’s about letting yourself be a kid now and again which is good for the spirit.
+Fancy dress is only ever OK for children and students” I’ve begun to realise that in fact it’s not just a bit of a laugh – it’s about letting yourself be a kid now and again which is good for the spirit and there’s no better opportunity than a Halloween night out.

 If you’ve read any of my TV & Film blog posts, you’ll know that I really enjoyed Marvel’s Jessica Jones, Guardians of the Galaxy, and Deadpool – so the whole superhero theme from the recent Suicide Squad blockbuster is just my cup of tea for a Halloween night out.